nasa/ow_simulator/ow_regolith/README.md

 ## Introduction

-Creates a node called `regolith_node` that responds to modifications made to the visual terrain model by spawning a model in the scoop to simulate the collection of material from the terrain.
+This package creates node called `regolith_node` that responds to modifications made to the visual terrain model by spawning a model in the scoop to simulate the collection of material from the terrain.

 ## Dependencies